Natural Baby Life logo (480 x 130)

 It could be as simple as your baby is feeling a little overwhelmed.
 They enjoy looking at your face, watching your facial expressions, and listening to your voice.
 When these sights and sounds (or the emotions that accompany them) become overstimulating, they will naturally either look away or turn their whole head from you.

-If you are the primary caregiver, meaning your baby spends the most time with you, she could be turning away from you because you are so familiar to her.
-She is exploring more foreign surroundings or faces, and they are holding her attention.
-As hard as this may be, try not to let this get to you and remember that it’s a sign that she’s comfortable in your presence and feels safe enough to explore.
+If you are the primary caregiver, meaning your baby spends the most time with you, they could be turning away because of how familiar you are.
+They may be exploring more foreign surroundings or faces that are currently holding their attention.
+As hard as this may be, try not to let it get to you and remember that it’s a sign that they’re comfortable in your presence and feel safe enough to explore.

 Baby always cries when I come home